george-pov/YTSkedy/docs/api/persistence.md

   computed `NotPublished` after a failed provider call. `MarkPublishedAsync` records the `Published` status, the provider `ExternalResourceId`, and the publish instant.
+- `ThumbnailStatus` is stored on platform-publication rows for providers that support thumbnail application.
+YouTube rows use `NotConfigured`, `Applied`, or `Failed`; providers without thumbnail support store no thumbnail status.
+  Thumbnail status updates are conditional on the row still being `Published`.
 - `DeletePublishedAsync` removes a completed publication row after provider cleanup succeeds.
 The delete is conditional on the row still being non-orphan `Published` with the same `ExternalResourceId`; otherwise the caller receives